shivanikharva/shivanikharva.github.io/experience.md

 **HG Insights**
 *Solutions Engineer Intern*
 July 2022 - September 2022
-- Complete ~2-3 tickets per day providing insights to companies through data-as-a-service using Microsoft SQL Server
-- Communicate daily with customer success managers regarding customer insight reports
-- Attend tri-weekly meetings with customer solutions team
-- Contribute to transition from Platform v1.0 to v2.0 by communicating differences to engineering team
+- Delivered 2-3 daily customer solutions reports using Microsoft SQL Server to analyze and transform extensive technographic/firmographic data
+- Collaborated with the sales and customer success teams to present validations and customized Data-as-a-Service builds for customers
+- Utilized Python to create individualized Ideal Customer Technology Profiles, which showcased data analysis solutions tailored to each client

 **UCSB Disabled Students Program (DSP)**
 *Notetaker*